aashnajoshi/aashnajoshi/README.md

 # Hey there, I'm Aashna Joshi! 👋

-I am a passionate Python developer with a strong passion for crafting cutting-edge solutions, especially in Computer Vision and Automation.
+I am a Python developer with a strong passion for crafting cutting-edge solutions, especially in Computer Vision and Automation.
 You can check out my [WebFolio](https://aashnajoshi.github.io/Webfolio/) for more details about me.

 ## Skills
 - Programming Languages: Python, JavaScript